VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Making/hamradio.md

 >
 > https://www.totalphase.com/blog/2020/05/what-are-the-guidelines-for-testing-ground-and-shield-resistance-of-usb-cables/
 >
-> You can get a lot more in depth with the testing if you want... or just buy a higher quality cable :D
+> You can get a lot more in depth with the testing if you want… or just buy a higher quality cable :D

 ?> I've actually set this up using a HackRF and Rock64.
 It's pretty neat.
 Just be aware the ADS-b, the radio signals you'll be picking up to do this, are very line-of-sight so you might need to plop the antenna on your roof or something.